Thomas T. Minor

-Thomas T. Minor (February 20, 1844 – December 2, 1889) was a physician, businessman, civic and political leader who founded the Seattle, Lake Shore and Eastern Railway and served as mayor of Seattle and Port Townsend, Washington.
+Thomas T. Minor (February 20, 1844 – December 2, 1889) was an Ameriican physician, businessman, civic and political leader.
+He founded the Seattle, Lake Shore and Eastern Railway and served as mayor of Seattle and Port Townsend, Washington.

 Biography

 Early life and ancestors

 Thomas Taylor Minor was born on February 20, 1844, in Manepy, Ceylon (now Sri Lanka) an island country in South Asia, located about 31 kilometres (19.3 mi) off the southern coast of India.
 He was a son of Eastman Strong Minor, part of an old and esteemed Connecticut family that descended from Thomas Miner, originally of Chew Magna in North East Somerset, England.
 An early New England diarist, Thomas Minor arrived on the Lyon's Whelp and helped found New London, Connecticut, and later Stonington, Connecticut.
 He married Grace Palmer in 1634, daughter of Walter Palmer (Puritan).
 Eastman Minor was also a descendant, through Jonathan Brewster, of Elder William Brewster (c.
 1567 – April 10, 1644), the Pilgrim leader and spiritual elder of the Plymouth Colony and a passenger on the Mayflower.

 Eastman was a successful printer in Boston, Massachusetts, when he closed his printing business in October 1833 and traveled with his first wife, Lucy Bailey, to Ceylon.
 The couple worked as Congregational missionaries, seeking to convert people to Christianity, first in Ceylon, then India, Singapore, and Bangkok.
 At some point, Eastman married Judith Manchester Taylor, who was born in Madison, Madison County, New York, in 1814, and died in New York in 1900.
 She was an orphan and the daughter of Isaac and Judith Taylor.
 She ran the local school in Ceylon, learned Singhalese, and taught it to her two stepchildren as well as her own six children.

 In July 1851, Minor and his family returned to the United States and settled in New Haven, Connecticut.
 Thomas T. Minor attended the local New Haven school.

 His half brother was Dr. William Chester Minor (June 1834 – March 26, 1920).
 Also known as W. C. Minors, he was an American surgeon who made many scholarly contributions to the Oxford English Dictionary.
 It was while living at Lambeth that Minor murdered George Merrett, after which he was found to be criminally insane and confined for many years at Broadmoor Hospital until his eventual deportation back to America.
 His life was chronicled in The Surgeon of Crowthorne by Simon Winchester (published in the United States as The Professor and the Madman).